 In a press release last week, the City announced that downtown residents who would be displaced by the restrictions could obtain special permits for the Market Street Garage during the anniversary weekend.
 However, the Market Street Garage will be closed to all other vehicular traffic, while the Water Street Garage will operate as usual.

 At the press conference, Wheeler also announced that pedestrian restrictions will be established downtown, requiring individuals to enter the area through one of two law enforcement operated access points — at the intersections of First Street South and Water Street and at Second Street Southeast and Water Street.

 However, Brackney said law enforcement personnel will not be conducting searches of individuals entering the perimeter unless they have reasonable cause to do so.
 Brackney also said that a list of prohibited items will be enforced within the restricted access zone including a wide variety of objects that could potentially be used as weapons and other “implements of riot.”

 Due to Virginia state law, the City is unable to prohibit the possession of firearms within the perimeter despite a failed attempt by City Councilors and other officials to add Charlottesville to a list of localities in Virginia which have the legal authority to do so.

 According to Brackney at the community briefing, these restrictions serve to minimize the risk of pedestrian contact with any vehicles and would allow for emergency vehicles to easily access the area if necessary.
-She added that the parking restrictions aim to prevent individuals from potentially placing in vehicles before the restrictions are implemented Aug.
+She added that the parking restrictions aim to prevent individuals from potentially placing certain prohibited items in vehicles before the restrictions are implemented Aug.
 10.

 Murphy also decided to close the City Market Aug.
 11 due to public safety concerns in the downtown area.
 However, Murphy said at Monday’s Council meeting that the IX Art Park will host up to 50 vendors independent of the City, roughly half of the regular capacity of the City Market, this Saturday.